To the islanders, he was a nobody. To me, the most impressive man, tho’ wholly unassuming, even humble – that I ever encountered.

-Like so many other things (such as chucking apples at cars… see previous post), I have regrets.
-Instead of playing games with candy bars, I should’ve just stepped into the hallway and introduced myself:
+Like so many other things (such as chucking apples at cars…see previous post), I have regrets.
+Instead of playing games with candy bars, I should have just stepped into the hallway and introduced myself:

 “Hi, my name’s Pete.
-I know you probably don’t get a lot of recognition, but we students really appreciate the work you’re doing, keeping us safe and all.”
+I know you probably don’t get a lot of recognition, but we students really appreciate the work you’re doing.
+You know, keeping us safe and all.”

 And it’s quite possible he wasn’t the lonely hermit my imagination made him out to be.
 He may have led a very rich life.
 He may have had family, friends, places he visited, and hobbies he enjoyed.
 Even if not, solitude doesn’t necessarily imply loneliness.
 He may have discovered his own peace and contentment living a nocturnal life away from people.